waznico/contact-api-with-validation/README.md

 In docker-compose.override.yml I defined a connection string to the database When I run `docker compose up` the override file is automatically processed.
 In the configuration file the connection string is set and accessible in the Startup class to setup the database connection.

+The port for the sql container doesn't have to be open.
+It's only for learning purposes to have the possiblity to see what's going on in the database.